zyvy/Udacity-SQL-Notes/Lesson-1-SQL-Basics.md

  - CREATE TABLE is a statement that creates a new table in a database.
  - DROP TABLE is a statement that removes a table in a database.
  - SELECT allows you to read data and display it.
 This is called a query.

+SQL queries can be run successfully whether characters are written in upper- or lower-case.
+In other words, SQL queries are not case-sensitive.
+But it is common and best practice to capitalize all SQL commands, like SELECT and FROM, and keep everything else in your query lower case.
+It is common to use underscores and avoid spaces in column names.
+It is a bit annoying to work with spaces in SQL.
+In Postgres, if you have spaces in column or table names, you need to refer to these columns/tables with double quotes around them (Ex: FROM "Table Name" as opposed to FROM table_name).
+In other environments, you might see this as square brackets instead (Ex: FROM [Table Name]).

 ### SELECT * FROM orders;
 This statement is composed of clauses.
 Clauses always appear in the same order.
 Some clauses are required and others are optional.
 The SELECT clause tells the database which columns you want to read from the database.
 The * is called a wildcard.
 There are various types of wildcards.
 This one represents “all columns.”
 The FROM clause tells the database which table to you want to select columns from.
 Both SELECT and FROM are mandatory clauses in any SELECT statement.
 You can write statements in lower case, but traditionally, SQL commands are written all uppercase.
 So, “select * from orders;” works just fine, but “SELECT * FROM orders;” is more conventional.
 Sometimes you’ll be required to end a statement in a semicolon, but it depends on the environment.
 It’s a good habit to include the semicolon at the end.